-I am sure that both you and your business are great, and of course you want to shout about that.
-The bad news is that frankly for most people outside of the self-cleaning plastic widgets industry … It’s just boring (well you probably don’t make widgets but you get my drift).
+We’re sure that both you and your business are great, and of course, you want to shout about that.
+The bad news is that frankly for most people outside of the self-cleaning plastic widgets industry!
+It’s just boring (well you probably don’t make widgets but you get the drift).

 Ask any savvy business owner and they will tell you that LinkedIn is single-handedly the best way to network online.
 People from all over the world use LinkedIn to grow their online business, but many make easily avoidable mistakes.

-Whilst I have made and seen every mistake possible, in my opinion there are three that are most common.
+Whilst we have made and seen every mistake possible, in our opinion, there are three that are most common.
 Any of these mistakes could turn your LinkedIn profile into a major professional liability.
 Here’s how to identify them–and get them fixed:

 Just like anything in life, building a solid foundation is the backbone to being successful.
 You wouldn’t build a house without first laying the foundation or framework, you wouldn’t start a business without first conducting market research and developing an effective LinkedIn campaign is no different.